Winegrowing

 • Pressing and filtration equipment

-• It is important to check that these facilities are adapted to the winery's production volume and are capable of producing quality wines.
+It is important to verify that these facilities are suited to the estate's production volume and make it possible to produce quality wines.

 Traceability and control tools